evschneider-hmi/ps-html5auditor/DEPLOY.md

 ## Verifying the overlay

 The overlay is controlled by the Vite build flag `VITE_SHOW_MIGRATION_OVERLAY`.
-It is set inside the workflow so local builds and the production environment remain unaffected.
+When omitted, the runtime automatically shows the gate only on GitHub Pages.
+Setting the flag to `always`/`true` forces the overlay everywhere; `never`/`false` disables it entirely.
 To preview the overlay locally, run:

 ```powershell
 cd app-V2